 Taking on B1 German with Dr P

-If you’re serious about getting from upper beginner, A2 German into the ranks of the intermediate learner, keep a lookout for my upcoming German “Into Intermediate” Focus for Fluency programme.
+If you’re serious about getting from upper beginner, A2 German into the ranks of the intermediate learner, check out my new German “Into Intermediate” Focus for Fluency programme.

 There will be guidance on to-the-point, jargon free explanations of key new structures and phrases, exercises to train those language muscles and a “brain-savvy” interactive study routine.
 That’s not about technical wizardry it’s about using the materials in ways that reflect the way that cognitive science tells us work best.

-There’ll be live mentoring from my and you’ll have my unlimited personal email support….and a lively supportive online community discussion forum.
+There’ll be webinar methods training from me and you’ll have my unlimited personal email support….and a lively supportive online community discussion forum.

 Enrolment is now underway but closes (no exceptions) at midnight (London) at the end of Friday 28th June 2019.
 So, check out the info and enrolment page without delay!